PowerEssentials/PowerEssentials/README.md

 # PowerEssentials

-PowerEssentials plugin for Pocketmine-MP
+PowerEssentials is a plugin for Pocketmine-MP designed to enhance server management and provide essential commands for players and administrators.
+It simplifies server operations and adds useful features to improve the gameplay experience.

 ## Commands
 - [x] /hub, /lobby, /setlobby
 - [x] /gmc, /gms, /gmspc, /gma and set other player
 - [x] /fly and set other player